GreenPiecebyVega/Server/README.md

 ```

 ## Mailer Preview
-We are using letter_opening gem, we can preview e-mail beside sending them
+We are using letter_opening gem, so we can preview e-mail beside sending them on a test
 Visible at 'tmp', 'mailers_preview'

 ## Green Piece Conventional Docs :recycle: